 Now you wait for your coffee to brew.
 The coarser your grounds, the longer it’ll take to brew.
 The general rule of thumb is to leave it 3-5 minutes.
 But some enthusiasts like to brew their French Press coffee for 6-8 minutes.
 It really boils down to how strong you enjoy your coffee.
 A good indicator that you’re done is when the coffee grounds aren’t floating anymore, and they’ve sunk to the bottom of the press.

 Fifth: Get Ready to Take the Plunge

 Once you think it’s ready, hold the lid with one hand and push the plunger down gently with the other.
 The mesh screen will push the grinds to the bottom.
 Take your time with the plunger; it should take you about 20 seconds to get it to the bottom.
-You don’t want to press the plunge too fast or risk agitating the coffee grounds.
+You don’t want to press the plunger too fast or risk agitating the grounds.
 The lower you go, the more resistance you’ll feel.
 If the plunger gets too tight, back it up an inch or two and resume.